tukaan/tukaan.github.io/src/routes/docs/advanced/behind-the-scenes.md

 ## Calling Tcl from Python
 > There are two methods to call Tcl code in Tukaan.

 The first is the `Tcl.call` method.
 You can pass in arbitary number of argument of any type (see `Tcl.to` below), and it will evaluate it.
-The first argument is always the ruturn type of the call, if you don't expect any return it should be `None`
+The first argument is always the return type of the call, if you don't expect any return it should be `None`

 ```python
 >>> Tcl.call(None, "grid", textbox_widget, *Tcl.to_tcl_args(column=3, rowspan=8))